syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the ID of 'ul' list to create application menu in the ribbon control.
+Specifies the ID of 'ul' list to create application menu in the ribbon control.